IBM/raft-fabric-sample/README.md

- 🚧🚨*This code pattern uses only open-source technologies.
-There is no need for an IBM Cloud account or any paid services.*🚧🚨
+ **This code pattern uses only open-source technologies.
+There is no need for an IBM Cloud account or any paid services.**

 # Build and run a decentralized multi-node ordering service using raft consensus on Hyperledger Fabric